 (Sept.
 7 to Nov.
 9) Using Ed Friedman’s famous “Fables” as a jumping-off point, we will explore the classic emotional traps that parents fall into and how we might break free of the gridlock that clogs our family system.

 A Guide to Biblical Parenting

 (Dec.
 14–21) The Bible is filled with stories of God’s faithful people, many of whom were parents.
 Join Canon Art Callaham as we use the busy holiday season to explore the stories of Biblical parents and their adventures in faith.

 Exploring the Connections

 Christian Meditation is a class to learn and practice a form of prayer as taught by Jesus.
-There is a teaching, the experience of meditation and a closing including prayer and scripture.
+There is a teaching, the experience of meditation, and a closing which includes prayer and scripture.
 The class is open to all, regardless of experience.

 Designed and taught by Dean Thompson, this evening class is intended for all those who wish to deepen their understanding of the Church, its faith, and its mission.
 Those new to the congregation and those adults seeking to be confirmed or received are especially encouraged to attend.
 (Meets Sept.
 21 and Oct.
 5 to Nov.
 9.)